personalrobotics/aikido/README.md

 [`catkin_tools` package][Catkin Tools], if possible.

 ### Code Style
-please follow the [Aikido code style](https://github.com/personalrobotics/aikido/blob/master/STYLE.md) when you making a contribution.
+Please follow the [Aikido code style](https://github.com/personalrobotics/aikido/blob/master/STYLE.md) when you making a contribution.

 ### License
 Aikido is licensed under a BSD license.
 See [LICENSE](./LICENSE) for more